mcaliman/mcaliman.github.io/_posts/en/java/2016-11-01-limit-class-inheritance.md

 ```

 Number 3: Making the class `final`
-Number 3. is using the `final` keyword, try compiling the two classes seen above modified as follows
+Number 3 is using the `final` keyword; try compiling the two classes modified as follows:

 ```java
 public final class AClass {